MischaU8/spevktator/README.md

 ## Usage

+Spevktator uses the open source multi-tool [Datasette](https://datasette.io/) for exploring and publishing the collected data.
-Run the Datasette server to explore the data:
+Run the Datasette server to explore the collected posts:

 ```bash
 datasette data/